 Without doubt, sometimes it's advantageous to use ellipses (...), which indicate an omitted part from a quoted statement.
 This is often a legitimate means of written communication.
 However, through an ellipsis, sometimes information vital and relevant to the context can be cleverly concealed!

 "For example, in Ephesians 2:8-9 the Apostle Paul declared, For by grace are ye saved through faith; and that not of yourselves, it is the gift of God Not of works, lest any man should boast.'
 Paul also identified the specific Word of God in which people of this present age must believe in order to be saved.
 That Word is the gospel defined in 1 Corinthians 15:1-4: I declare unto you the gospel which I preached unto you, which also ye have received and in which ye stand; By which also ye are saved . . . that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures' " (Israel My Glory, December/January 1994/95; Volume 52, No. 6, by Dr. Renald Showers, p.11).

 "IF ye keep in memory what I preached unto you, UNLESS YE HAVE BELIEVED IN VAIN.
-For I declared unto you first of all that which I also received, how"Why do you suppose those clear and powerful words from verse 2 were omitted?
+For I declared unto you first of all that which I also received, how"Why do you suppose those clear and powerful words from 1 Cor.
+15:2 were omitted?
 Do they affect the statement being quoted by their omission?
-Certainly, the omitted words from verse 2 clearly teach the believer's security is CONDITIONAL and not unconditional as Dr. Showers embraces as true.
-Showers cut short verse 2 immediately before the conditional word "if" is stated, thereby making the statement seem unconditional instead of conditional!
-Reader, can you see how this completely changes the original statement by the Apostle Paul?
-If you made the statement: "Interstate 70 will lead you to Denver, Colorado in ten hours, if you don't stop too many times" and someone later quoted you, omitting the latter part of that statement which begins with the word "if," it would be a distortion!
-This is similar to what the eternal security teachers often do with 1 Cor.
-15:2!
+Certainly, the omitted words from verse 2 clearly teach the believer's security is CONDITIONAL and not unconditional as Dr. Showers embraces.
+Showers cut short verse 2 immediately before the conditional word "if" is stated, thereby making the gospel seem unconditional instead of conditional!

-Please note, Paul used all those words in verse 2 to explain his gospel of grace!
+By this gospel you are saved, if you hold firmly to the word I preached to you.
+Otherwise, you have believed in vain (1 Cor.
+15:2).Please note, Paul used all those words in verse 2 to explain his gospel of grace!
 By these words, Paul clearly stated that in his gospel, the believer's security was CONDITIONAL EVEN BEFORE he mentioned the death, burial and resurrection of Christ in verses 3 and 4!
 Though the eternal security adherents hate this fact, they can't refute it!
 See also Rom.
-11:19-23 and Col. 1:23, two other Pauline passages which also show the believer's security is conditional!
+11:19-23 and Col. 1:23, two other Pauline passages, which also show the believer's security is conditional!

 PO Box 265